CyberMiles/litylang-web/content/getting_started/_index.md

 {{< youtube 9ueVstWTr8Q >}}

 The code below shows a simple Lity contract with a libENI call.
-The single libENI call costs hundreds of millions Ethereum gas to run when implemented in Solidity -- it showcases the capability of Lity and libENI.
+It showcases the capability of Lity and libENI.
 While all Solidity smart contracts work on Lity, this example uses Lity-specific features and will not run on Solidity / Ethereum.
 First, create the text file `Reverse.lity` with the following content.
 It uses a libENI extension function `reverse`, which is not available